SACHINBODARE07/StudentPortal/README.md

 # StudentPortal.Web
-created an ASP.NET MVC CRUD app using Entity Framework Core and SQL Server.
+Created an ASP.NET MVC CRUD app using Entity Framework Core and SQL Server.
 I use .NET 8 MVC template in Visual Studio 2022 to create this CRUD app.

 This is a Model View Controller pattern which is a very famous architecture pattern in software design and is equally popular when clubbed together with the ASP.NET framework